|

 They also made spare components for RSAF Sparkbrook such as Bolts, malleable

-with edged trimmed only at 2 1/2 pennies each.
+with edged trimmed only at 2 and a half pennies each.

 Mole's prices: